 - Degree of disability granting

-When you believe your claim entitles you to more benefits, contact a veterans’ disability claims lawyer in Houston.
+When you believe your claim entitles you to more benefits, contact our veterans disability attorneys in Houston.
 At The Cobos Law Firm, we make it our business to ensure veterans receive the compensation they are due.

 When to Hire a Houston Veterans’ Disability Attorney

 This can mean the difference between a $100 payment and a $3000 payment.
 Above all, it is crucial to ensure that you receive an appropriate rating.
-When you have a good VA disability lawyer to advocate for you, they review the exams against your evidence.
+When you have good veterans disability attorneys to advocate for you, they review the exams against your evidence.
 In so doing, they can work to ensure you receive an appropriate award.
 Typically, this results in an appeal for better benefits.

 Examining the Effective Date

 Not investigating the effective date is another common mistake in VA disability claims.
-Lawyers look back at your previous claims in the C file.
+Veterans disability attorneys look back at your previous claims in the C file.
 In doing so, they seek out a way to take benefits back further than the effective date.
 With some cases, this can extend back for decades.

 In such cases, the VA must pay you the benefits you would have received over these years.
 Moreover, it can result in a large award.

 VA disability law is a complex practice area.
 Before 2006, veterans were unable to hire VA disability attorneys as representation.
 Congress recognized that veterans had the right to hire veterans disability attorneys to advocate for them in this important area of law.